Layer Construction of Topological Crystalline Insulator LaSbTe: 1. Introduction

-\emph{Introduction.}--Topological crystalline insulators (TCIs) ~\cite{fu2011topological} are topological states protected by crystalline symmetry as an extension of time-reversal (TR) symmetry protected topological insulators (TIs)~\cite{hasan2010colloquium,qi2011topological,weng2015quantum}.
-It is known that three-dimensional (3D) weak TI protected by lattice translation can be obtained from stacking many copies of 2D TI in the third dimension.
-Heuristically, apart from translation, it has further been found that TCI protected by mirror symmetry can be adiabatically connected to the limit of weakly coupled 2D topology states.
-Initially, these 2D topological states were proposed to be 2D TCIs characterized by mirror Chern number~\cite{kim2015} and 2D Chern insulators~\cite{Fulga2016}.
-This has inspired people to grasp the physical picture of TCI from the perspective of ``layer construction'' (LC).
-Based on this, more general dimensional reduction arguments~\cite{huang2017,hsong2017,Songzdarxiv1,Songzdarxiv2} were proposed which demonstrated that all crystalline point group symmetry-protected topological phases can be produced by stacking lower-dimensional blocks of invertible topological states and the classification of these topological states obtained by this way are consistent with the results given by Thorngren~\ea~\cite{else2018} for interacting bosons and Khalaf~\ea~~\cite{prx_ashvin} for free fermions.
-This provides us a clear understanding of the physical nature of the crystalline symmetry-protected topological phase.
+Topological crystalline insulators (TCIs) ~\cite{fu2011topological} are topological states protected by crystalline symmetry as an extension of time-reversal (TR) symmetry protected topological insulators (TIs)~\cite{hasan2010colloquium,qi2011topological,weng2015quantum}.
+Three-dimensional (3D) weak TI protected by lattice translation can be obtained from stacking many copies of 2D TI in the third dimension.
+Heuristically, apart from translation, TCI protected by mirror symmetry has been found to be adiabatically connected to the limit of weakly coupled 2D topological states, and these 2D topological states can be TCIs characterized by mirror Chern number~\cite{kim2015} or 2D Chern insulators~\cite{Fulga2016}.
+These had inspired researchers to investigate TCIs based on such dimensional reduction argument, named as "layer construction" (LC) scheme now.
+It has been demonstrated~\cite{huang2017,hsong2017,Songzdarxiv1,Songzdarxiv2} that all crystalline point group symmetry-protected topological phases can be produced by stacking lower-dimensional blocks of topological states and the classification can be applied to both interacting bosons~\cite{else2018} and free fermions~\cite{prx_ashvin,song2018quantitative}.
+This approach provides a clear understanding of the physical nature of the crystalline symmetry-protected topological phase.